 Please leave your laptop well alone and switch on your mind instead

 Talk to yourself

 Paint, draw or write a story

-In other words do whatever it takes for you to stimulate your mind, step out of your normal routine and to think differently for a short while.
+To speak effectively in public we have step out of your normal routine and think differently for a short while.

-Your job as a presenter is to activate the intellectual faculties of your mind to prepare you to craft a presentation that will capture and hold the undivided attention, interest and curiosity of your audience.
+Our job as a presenter is to activate the intellectual faculties of our mind.
+Only then can we prepare to craft a presentation that will capture and hold the undivided attention, interest and curiosity of our audience.

-Once you’ve unearthed them you can then begin to build a presentation which in terms of content alone contains everything that your audience could possibly want from you.
+Once you’ve unearthed them ,you can craft a presentation which contains everything that your audience could possibly want from you.